 In Dundas BI, you can apply formulas to data by writing small expressions, much like you would in a spreadsheet program.
 A formula expression can be a simple constant value, arithmetic or other math functions, a call to a built-in formula function such as AVG and TOP, or any combination of these.

-Although this article demonstrates the various ways of using formulas while editing a dashboard or another view, you can add formula measures when editing a metric set as well.
+Although this article demonstrates the various ways of using formulas while editing a dashboard or another view, you can add formula measures when editing a metric set full-screen as well.

 Related video: Formulas

 Select a data visualization on the canvas, go to the toolbar, click Data Tools, and then click Add Formula.
 (When editing a metric set full-screen, simply choose Add Formula in the toolbar).

 A formula bar appears below the main toolbar.
 The output option lets you choose how you initially want to visualize the new formula measure.
 There is also an advanced mode for entering complex, multi-line formula expressions.
 Once you are finished entering your formula, click apply.

 Alternatively, you can also add a formula from the Data Analysis Panel: go to the Measures section and click the click to add link.

 Then go to the Calculated Elements section and click <Formula>.
 The formula bar will appear the same way as shown earlier.

 By default, the formula bar starts off in simple editing mode which allows you to enter a one-line expression.

 The simplest formula expression you can have is a constant number value.
 As an example, consider a bar chart showing OrderQty as a measure by OrderDate.